 The only thing I found more heartwarming than this motley tableaux, was the old fellow who emerged from the Cathedral and took one look across Fifth Avenue and chortled, "Thank God for 9/11?
 That's a bit much, isn't it?", and continued on his business.

-I don't think that a university should be quite as welcoming a venue as a NYC sidewalk, but I submit it as a worthy ideal to keep in mind when the next attempt at "no-platforming" goes viral on social media.
+I do not think that a university should be quite as welcoming a venue as a NYC sidewalk, but I submit it as a worthy ideal to keep in mind when the next attempt at "no-platforming" goes viral on social media.

-In case you're wondering, I will not be attending Greer's lecture.
+In case you are wondering, I will not be attending Greer's lecture.
 I will instead be showing my unwavering support for Nothing.

 2. For this view Greer activated the consternation of her old varsity buddy Clive James.
 And just last weekend he nicely undercut her extreme notions on sex changes, along with those people who tried to stop her lecture.↩

 3. Regular readers may not be surprised to hear that none other than Errol Morris made an excellent film on Fred Leuchter, the source of one of the key pieces of Holocaust-denial "evidence".↩